-Are you looking to sell a house in Atlanta, the [market_zipcode} zipcode, or anywhere in GA?
-Then this blog post will answer the question, “Would an investor buy my house in Atlanta for close to asking price?”
+Are you looking to sell a house in Tri-Cities, the [market_zipcode} zipcode, or anywhere in WA?
+Then this blog post will answer the question, “Would an investor buy my house in Tri-Cities for close to asking price?”
 Keep reading to find out the answer…

 When it comes to selling your house, you have a couple of options:

 - You can sell it on the market by stating your asking price and then working with an agent to try and find a buyer (or trying to find a buyer yourself).

 - You can skip the “sell-on-the-market” process and just work with a buyer directly (like what we do here at Property Lemonade) who can offer you a price for your house.

 If you’re wondering, “Would an investor buy my house in Tri-Cities for close to asking price?” then here’s what you need to know:

 An investor invests in real estate because they hope to buy at a lower price and either sell at a higher price or rent out the property.
 Therefore, investors are motivated to find houses that are priced affordably for them to buy.

 Before you set your asking price, think about what benefit an investor provides…

 Understanding The Asking Price

 Your asking price is a starting point for the negotiation.
 Even if you sell to someone on the market (through the help of a real estate agent), your asking price will be the starting point and the buyer will usually try to negotiate a lower price.